-Students in this course will learn about composite structures including fiberglass, Kevlar, various core materials, and Plexiglass.
+Students in this course complete lab requirements for composite structures including fiberglass, Kevlar, various core materials, and Plexiglass.
 Extensive lab work will enhance learned objectives.
-Also, covered in this course are wood structures, fabric coverings, and aircraft finishes.
-Upon successful completion of this course, students should be able to accomplish aircraft composite structure work and can explain aircraft wood and fabric.
+Also covered in this class are wood structures, fabric coverings, and aircraft finishes.
+Upon successful completion of this class, students should be able to accomplish aircraft composite structure work and be able to explain aircraft wood and fabric.
 Students should also apply the finish to an aircraft.